nsacyber/WALKOFF/README.md

 2. development - Development branch for WALKOFF version 2.
 Updated frequently
 3. gh-pages - Pages used to generate documentation at our [github.io](https://nsacyber.github.io/WALKOFF "GitHub IO") site
-4. gh-pages-development - Branch used to document new features in development.
-3. walkoff-experimental - WALKOFF version 1  *No longer under development*

 *Other development-centric branches may be created but should not be considered permanent*

 ## Updating Walkoff

-An update script, `update.py`, is provided to update the repo to the most recent release.
-This script uses SqlAlchemy-Alembic to update database schemas and custom upgrade scripts to update the workflow JSON files.
-To run this script in interactive mode run `python update.py -i`.
-Other options can be viewed using `python update.py --help`.
-The most common usage is `python update.py -pcs` for pull, clean, and setup.
+An update script, `python -m walkoff local update`, is provided to update your local repo to the most recent release.
+This script uses SqlAlchemy-Alembic to update database schemas.
+Updating WALKOFF in Kubernetes is a work in progress.

 ## Stability and Versioning